Giving Pets as Gifts: Consider the Choice Carefully

 - Does the person want a pet?

 - Can the person afford a pet?
 Ongoing expenses for a pet include: food, bedding, litter, leash, toys, licenses, grooming, regular and emergency veterinary care, and, possibly, pet insurance.
-The ASPCA estimates the annual cost for these items at $580 per year for a small dog, $875 per year for a large dog, and $670 per year for a cat.
-Of that amount, annual veterinary expenses can range from about $190 for a cat to $350 for a dog, plus preventive medications.
+The ASPCA estimates the annual cost for these items at $1,400 per year for dog and $1,150 per year for a cat.
+Of that amount, annual veterinary expenses can range from about $140 for a cat to $185 for a dog, plus preventive medications.
 The cost of an annual dental cleaning is not included.

 - Does the person have room for a pet?
 If you are thinking about giving a dog, does the recipient have a fenced yard?